Education (ED)

 This course focuses on the care and teaching of infants and toddlers in-group settings.
 The typical and atypical developmental characteristics of children from birth to age three will be the basis for planning developmentally appropriate learning experiences, organizing the physical environment, and recognizing the importance of the teacher-child relationship.
 This course will fulfill the DEEC coursework requirement for Infant-Toddler Lead Teacher and program requirement for DPH Early Intervention credential and also serves as an elective for Education majors and minors.

-Prerequisites: PSY 1400, ED 2161.
+Prerequisites: PSY 1400, ED 2161 or permission of instructor

 ED 2235 - Early Assessment and Intervention - 3 credits